SteveFound/cakephp3-sockets/readme.md

  * The functions get(), put(), post() and delete() will now return the body of a response if
  * the request is successful or false if it errors.
  */
+$cache->setKey('a_unique_key_for_this_request-eg_md5($url)');
 $body = $cache->get('http://example.com/search', ['q' => 'widget']);
 if ($body) {
 	// Process response body
 }
 ```
 The code above will make a get request to 'http://example.com/search?q=widget'.
 If a valid response is
 returned, the body of the response will cached in the CACHE directory for one hour.
-The cache file will be
+The cached file will be
-called '\_\_socket\_\_' . md5('gethttp://example.com/search?q=widget').
-Note that 'get' is prepended to the URL
-so that get, post, put and delete requests will all be cached in different files.
+stored under whatever key was supplied by calling setKey().

-If another get request is issued to the same URL within the next hour, the cached response will be returned
+If another get request is issued usinf the same key within the next hour, the cached response will be returned
 and the request to the server will never be made.

 ## ThrottledRequestSocket